 What automation does, and doesn’t do, well

 While Artificial Intelligence (AI) and Machine Learning (ML) are out there and are improving each and every day, I’d like to focus on the test automation that is currently utilized more commonly and that most of the readers are familiar with or using.
 Test automation is really built to be a system of automated “checks,” as a part of testing.
 However, testing is about both validating successful operation and determining where the software doesn’t work – finding the bugs.
 You can see that those two items are quite different.
 Automated tests are executed by testers with the goal of checking to see if the software does what is expected under a set of known conditions.
 This can be done because computers are great at checks and processing for known inputs and known outcomes.
 The good news is that humans generally – and testers specifically – like the challenge of finding out how something works and, also, how they may be able to break it.
 Recognizing these different skillsets leads us down the path of using test automation to perform some level of regression testing while allowing the testers to work on building tests to ensure that new functionality is operating as it should.
 The next trick is to determine how much of the regression suite should a project automate.
-There are all kinds of methods to finding and determining the right amount for a particular application/organization, but know that the method is almost always some level of test automation and almost never is the answer: “let’s not automate.”
+There are all kinds of methods to find and determine the right amount for a particular application/organization, but know that the method is almost always some level of test automation and almost never is the answer: “let’s not automate.”
 To help find the best method for you talk to the testers that are testing the application manually – they’ll know where to start.
 We explore this further on our podcast.

 If a silver bullet even exists in test automation, it is important to properly select the problem area that we are trying to solve, as we know that testing overall is not the problem; it is, in fact, an important part of the solution.
 When selecting the problem area keep in mind that solving the problem in software development and testing is unlikely to make the problem disappear.
 Rather we are reducing risk of missed testing, expanding test coverage through more tests being executed, and improving timelines in testing, or a combination of all three.
 There are many areas that we can explore to use automation to assist the testing team including: test data creation, large data set validation, smoke tests, regression tests, etc. The key here is to identify where the testing team is spending their time performing tasks that a computer could do and likely do faster.